greenplum-db/pxf/automation/README.md

 a) installed the PXF server, and
 b) only have 1 jar file inside `/usr/local/pxf/application/`

+### Running automation tests for GPDB7
+Tinc still runs on Python2 so it won't work with Python libraries that come with GP7.
+To overcome that, here is a small workaround in place.
+We will copy the GP6 python libraries and then run the automation for GP7.

+To support running the tests for GPDB 7, we have created this new directory, `tinc-python-deps` under `/pxf/automation/tinc/main`

+Steps:
+1. Download the GP6 Python libs `gsutil cp gs://data-gpdb-ud-pxf-build-resources/automation-dependencies/gp6-python-libs.tar.gz ~/workspace/pxf/automation/tinc/main/tinc-python-deps`
+2. Unzip the file `tar -xvzf ~/workspace/pxf/automation/tinc/main/tinc-python-deps/gp6-python-libs.tar.gz`
+3. export PXFAUTOMATIONTINCDEPS `export PXFAUTOMATIONTINCDEPS=~/workspace/pxf/automation/tinc/main/tinc-python-deps/`

 ### Project structure
 _**src/main/java**_ - contains related classes and utilities for the test